Table of Contents[Hide][Show]

 Columbus, Ohio, used to be a somewhat overlooked Midwest city.
 In fact, in more than 30 years of visiting my in-laws in nearby Cincinnati, I had never been.
 But due to the gallery walks and breweries in the Short North Arts District and foodie destinations in German Village, Columbus now commands attention.

 Not only that, the museum scene continues to grow.
 The National Veterans Memorial and Museum opened in 2018.
 COSI, the Center of Science and Industry, has a partnership with the American Museum of Natural History.
 And art galleries flourish.
+If you have more time in Ohio, check out the free things to do in Cincinnati.

 Update: Due to the covid-19 pandemic, all attractions are currently closed.
 Check Experience Columbus as things start to reopen.